TEFL Certification vs TESOL/TESL Certification

-While TESOL and CELTA is often a better option for teachers who want to get some experience, TEFL is more for the casual teacher.
+While TESOL and CELTA is often a better option for teachers who want to get some experience, TEFL programs like the International TEFL Academy is more for the casual teacher.
 All types of certification should prepare you with ESL activities so you can generate ESL lesson plans with ease.

 Because of this difference, TESOL costs a bit more but also prepares you a bit more for the job.

 What do you think of the TEFL or TESOL certification programs?
 Let me know with a comment below.